-This may sound impossible to do, especially in urban areas and in peak hours, but minimising time spent in traffic jams will go a long way in decreasing the amount of petrol consumed.
+This may sound impossible to do, especially in urban areas and during peak hours, but minimising the time spent in traffic jams will go a long way in decreasing the amount of petrol consumed.
 This is due to the fact that constant stopping and acceleration burns up more oil than travelling in constant motion, preferably at a constant speed.

 Why not turn your petrol points into cash?
 Maximise the benefits offered by petrol providers.
 Ultimately, you may also want to prioritise your convenience first whereby you should find the nearest petrol station nearby your home or workplace.
 From there, then you may pick the petrol provider that offers the best benefits for you.